Neev1108/Single-Cell-Pipeline/README.md

 ## 1b Prompts

-This program will be an interactive experience and will provide the user opportunities to view the data and pasa an argument at each step of the pipeline process.
-Users can also pass the ```-disable_interrupts``` argument to run the program without any interruptions.
+This program will be an interactive experience and will provide the user opportunities to view the data and pass an argument at each step of the pipeline process.
+Users can also pass the ```-disable_interrupts``` argument to disable this feature and run the program without any interruptions.

 ## 1c Arguments

-The majority of these arguments will be prompted during a program run with interruptions and therefore are optional.
+The majority of these arguments will be prompted during a program run with interruptions making most command arguments optional.
 The only required argument is ```--filepath``` for the location and directory name of the cellranger output.

 ```
-scrnaseq.py --filepath CELLRANGER_OUTPUT [-disable_interrupts] [--min_cells THRESHOLD] [--min_genes THRESHOLD] [--neighbors K] [--res CLUSTER_RESOLUTION] [--genes GENES] [--species SPECIES] [--tissue TISSUE]
+scrnaseq.py --filepath CELLRANGER_OUTPUT [-disable_interrupts]
+[--min_cells THRESHOLD] [--min_genes THRESHOLD] [--neighbors K]
+[--res CLUSTER_RESOLUTION] [--genes GENES] [--species SPECIES]
+[--tissue TISSUE]

 --filepath CELLRANGER_OUTPUT (REQUIRED)
 	File path of the cellranger output folder.